Efficient Data Representation by Selecting Prototypes with Importance Weights: Experiments

 \subsection{Retail}

-The first dataset we consider is from a large retailer.
+The first dataset we consider is a proprietary E-commerce dataset from a large retailer.
 We have 2 years of online customer data from the beginning of 2015 to the end of 2016.
 This is information of roughly 80 million customers.
 Around 2 million of which are loyalty customers and we know of 9878 customers who were regular customers in 2015 but became loyalty in 2016.

 The goal is to accurately predict the total expenditure of a customer and to evaluate if being a loyalty or a regular customer has any effect on his behavior independent of factors such as the number of online visits, his geo or zip, average time per visit, average number of pages viewed per visit, brand affinities, color and finish affinities, which are the attributes in the dataset.